-Measurement data and performance indicators help to bring transparency to one’s own workflows and to assess improvement measures objectively.
-They form the basis for assessing the development process and the resulting artifacts (such as requirements, architecture, code, or test cases) in terms of costs, time, and quality early on, and for initiating appropriate countermeasures.
-To quote Tom DeMarco: “You can't control what you can't measure”.
+Measurement data and performance indicators help to bring transparency to one’s own workflows and to objectively assess improvement measures.
+They form the basis for early assessment of development processes and artifacts originating from these (such as requirements, architecture, code, or test cases) with regard to costs, time, and quality, and make it possible to initiate corresponding countermeasures.
+For, as Tom DeMarco already said, “You can't control what you can't measure”.

 Which data do I need and which data can I do without?
 With our more than 20 years of experience in the area of software measurement, we help you answer this question.

 Over the years, many organizations have ended up with graveyards of data that are not being used, or with insular solutions consisting of incoherently collected data.
 This is also an area where we can help with our GQM+Strategies® approach to bring order to the existing hell of performance indicators.